-Trading transactions with related parties and year end balances arising from these transactions are disclosed in Note 13 to the Audited Financial Statements of the Company.
+There were no transactions with related parties during the year.
+Year end balances with related parties are disclosed in Note 13 to the Audited Financial Statements of the Company.

 Any other matters

 The Covid-19 global pandemic which unfolded during March 2020 culminated in a major change in the business plan of several businesses due to government-imposed lockdowns and restrictions.
 The Company, being in run-off, has been less impacted by these measures.
 The Company has noted that its service providers have adopted work-from-home and return-to-office protocols since the Covid-19 government measures have been introduced.
 The Company has not seen any negative impact to its ability to continue carrying out its business plan of running-off its claims portfolio or to its ability to meet other operational and regulatory requirements as a result of such measures.